Terrawarden-MQP/ManipulatorControl/README.md

 ## Node Info

-Arm Control is a lightweight node for controlling a 3DOF arm using Dynamixel actuators with Quintic Trajectories.
+Manipulator Control is a lightweight node for controlling a 3DOF arm using Dynamixel actuators with Quintic Trajectories.
 It also contains a setpoint queue for processing multi-step commands, such as pre-written stow + unstow procedures.

 ### Trajectory Modes